ginkgo/trackball/README.md

 ![my work setup](img/img6.jpeg)

 ### Update
-The Mk.II version is significantly easier to build and the button reach is generally better.
+The Mk.II version is significantly easier to build and the button reach and feel is better.
+Honestly it's an all-around better design.

 <video src="img/mkii_in_action.mp4" width="480" height="480" controls></video>
 ![The Mk.II trackball in action](img/mkii_in_action.mp4)